JennifferLockwood/test_plan_template/IEEE_829_test_plan_template.md

 Identify what software is to be tested and what the critical areas are, such
 as:

-   i.
-Delivery of a third party product. ii.
-New version of interfacing software iii.
-Ability to use and understand a new package/tool, etc. iv.
-Extremely complex functions
+1. Delivery of a third party product.
+2. New version of interfacing software
+3. Ability to use and understand a new package/tool, etc.
+4. Extremely complex functions
-   v.
-Modifications to components with a past history of failure vi.
-Poorly documented modules or change requests
+5. Modifications to components with a past history of failure
+6. Poorly documented modules or change requests

 There are some inherent software risks such as complexity; these need to be identified.

-   i.
-Safety
+1. Safety
-  ii.
-Multiple interfaces
+2. Multiple interfaces
- iii.
-Impacts on Client
+3. Impacts on Client
-  iv.
-Government regulations and rules
+4. Government regulations and rules

 Another key area of risk is a misunderstanding of the original requirements.